Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "*Nothing between me and vacuum but forcefields?
 Fuck that, dude.*"

-*"How can one engage in pro-…"* Vedreg paused. *“No, wait.
-This is vulgarity for punctuation and emphasis, isn't it.”*
+*"How can one engage in pro-…"* Vedreg paused. *"No, wait.
+This is vulgarity for punctuation and emphasis, isn't it."*

 "*Hey, he's finally getting it.
 Miracles do happen!*"